Santo Domingo: Culture

 The performing arts are very important in Santo Domingo.
 The city has its own symphonic orchestra, chamber orchestra, opera company, ballet company, folkloric company, and national theater, including a number of smaller groups.
 The Plaza of culture is the center of activity, but there are concerts, ballet, folklore, and other performances throughout the city.
 Casa de Teatro is the gathering place of avant garde artists, actors, and musicians.
 It stages art and literature exhibitions and offers painting, drama, and dancing courses and monthly contests for poetry, short stories, and other forms of literature.

 Santo Domingo is the location of numerous museums, many of which are located in the Zona Colonial district.
 In the Zona Colonial is the Museum of Alcázar, in Diego Colon's palace, the Museum of the Casas Reales, with artefacts of the colonial period and a collection of ancient weapons donated by Trujillo, the Naval Museum of the Atarazanas, in the former naval yards, Museo de la Catedral, Museo Memorial de la Resistencia Dominicana, documenting the struggle for freedom during the regimes of Trujillo and Balaguer, Museo Duarte, dedicated to the hero of Dominican independence, and the World of Ambar Museum.

 Plaza de la Cultura also houses the city's most important cultural venues, including the Teatro Nacional (National Theater) and various museums; the Palacio Nacional, which houses the Presidency of the Dominican Republic; the Palacio de Bellas Artes (Palace of Fine Arts), a neoclassical building that is the permanent home of the country's National Symphony Orchestra; and the Boulevard 27 de Febrero, a pedestrian promenade located on the busy Avenida 27 de Febrero, which displays works of art from prominent Dominican artists and sculptors.
 Another attraction is the Centro Olímpico Juan Pablo Duarte, a sports complex in the center of Santo Domingo.
 This complex was used during the 2003 Pan American Games.

 In the Plaza de la Cultura are the Museum of the Dominican Man, with artifacts from the pre-Columbian Taíno civilization, the National Museum of History and Geography, the Museum of Natural History and the Museum of Modern Art.
 Other museums include the Museo Bellapart, a prominent private collection of 19th- and 20th-Century Dominican painting and sculpture and the Museo Prehispanico, a major private collection of pre-Columbian Taíno art.

+Media and communications

 Telecommunications in the Dominican Republic include radio, television, fixed and mobile telephones, and the Internet.
-There are 15 television stations (both UHF and VHF) in Santo Domingo.
-Santo Domingo has the greatest number of television signals in the country, followed by Santiago.
+There are 59 television stations in Santo Domingo.
+Santo Domingo has the greatest number of television signals in the country.
 Additional cable television channels are provided by companies like Aster, Cable TV Dominicana, SKY Dominicana, and Telecable.
 In Santo Domingo there are 100 different stations in AM frequency and 44 in FM frequency.